dannguyen/watson-word-watcher/README.md

   --id
 ~~~

-The following action downloads a movie file and extracts a WAV file named `bb4TxjvQlh0.wav`.

 In the next step, I assume you have a file named `bb4TxjvQlh0.wav`, but you are free to use any WAV audio file.

 *(Note: the whole movie-file thing is totally ancillary...Watson doesn't care if the audio file comes from a movie or you recording into your microphone or whatever.
-But people like to transcribe videos, which is why I include the step.)**
+But people like to transcribe videos, which is why I include the step.)*

 This next step is what contacts Watson's API.
 Replace `USERNAME` and `PASSWORD` with whatever credentials you got from the IBM Bluemix Developer Panel.